 Mack

-Mack Trucks has been offering RollTek seats for a couple of years now anis now taking orders for trucks with anti-lock brakes, advanced adaptive cruise, and collision mitigation systems.
+Mack Trucks has been offering RollTek seats for a couple of years now and is now taking orders for trucks with anti-lock brakes, advanced adaptive cruise, and collision mitigation systems.
 As well, Mack’s mDRIVE which was introduced earlier this year provides automated manual transmission and eliminates the need for traditional shifting, allowing drivers to better focus on the road.

 Volvo